vlhobbs/100AlgorithmsChallenge/makeArrayConsecutive2/README.md

 - **[output] integer**

 The minimal number of statues that need to be added to existing statues such that it contains every integer size from an interval [L, R] (for some L, R) and no other sizes.
+So the easiest way is to sort the array, find the smallest value and the largest value and then add +1 to return if any of the values between it aren't found.